 A nutrition specialist will visit your home a minimum of three times a year to provide on-site training and support.
 You’ll also be alerted to nutrition workshops scheduled throughout the year.

-For family child care providers who are enrolled in the Child and Adult Care Food Program through The Family Conservancy.
+For family child care providers who are already enrolled with The Family Conservancy